-DQL matcher in business events
+DQL matcher in business event in the classic pipeline

 With Dynatrace on Grail, you can use the following Dynatrace Query Language (DQL) functions and logical operators in matchers for business event processing: